The Benefits of Psychedelics

 Changes in Brain Activity

-It has been found that psychedelics foster increased neural connectivity in certain regions of the brain that contribute to positive emotions and mood regulation.
-This can result in one’s ability to feel more contented during life-threatening circumstances, allowing patients to receive higher quality care without as much distress or discomfort.
+It has been found that psychedelics promote enhanced neural connectivity in areas of the brain that support positive emotions and the regulation of mood.
+This can potentially mean one is able to be more content at such a time, where it becomes possible for the patients to receive higher quality care with much less distress or discomfort.

-It should be noted that this process is not immediate; it may take several hours for a patient to experience benefits from psychedelic treatment.
+This process is not instant, and it may take a few hours for any patient to feel benefits as a result of psychedelic treatment.
 Once active metabolites have cleared from the bloodstream and altered neural pathways are established, however, therapeutic effects may last for months or even years.

 Who needs therapy when you can just drop acid and find inner peace?